EventMobi/api-v1-doc-slate/source/index.html.md

 Name | Type | Description
 --- | --- | ---
 resource_type | string |
 upload_picture | object | Use this structure if you want Eventmobi to download the picture from Internet locations and associate picture.
 You will need to specify image cropping info if the picture is not square (same height and length).
-This will overwrite the picture filename in base profile.
+This will overwrite the picture_url in base profile, and the value in picture_url will be ignored.

 ## ResourceResponse